MicrosoftDocs/azure-reference-other/studio-module-reference/convert-to-csv.md

 ## How to configure Convert to CSV

 1. Add the [Convert to CSV](convert-to-csv.md) module to your experiment.
-You can find this module in the [Data Format Conversions](data-format-conversions.md) group in Studio.
+You can find this module in the [Data Format Conversions](data-format-conversions.md) group in Studio (classic).

 2. Connect it to any module that outputs a dataset.